 - Biodegradable: Unlike the synthetic ropes leading to microplastic pollution, it is easily biodegradable without leaving behind any toxic residues.

-- Soil Improvement: It’s deep roots condition the soil, preventing erosion and enriching subsequent crops.
+- Soil Improvement: Its deep roots condition the soil, preventing erosion and enriching subsequent crops.

 While nylon and polyester synthetic ropes dominate the market due to their cost-effectiveness and specific properties, they have a number of disadvantages, including the following: